janutomo/frePPLe/contrib/vc/README.txt

 1. Edit the file build.bat
    The following variables need to be edited:
+     - DOTNET: Installation directory of the Microsoft .NET framework
-     - VC: Installation directory of Visual Studio C++ 2008
+     - VC: Installation directory of Visual Studio C++ 2010
      - PYTHON: Installation directory of the Python language
      - XERCES: Installation directory of the Xerces-C library
      - GLPK:  *Optional.* Installation directory of the GNU Linear Programming Kit